 Short of asking your doctor for a blood test, the best way to gauge if your body knows how to ovulate naturally is to look for physical signs of ovulation.
 Physical signs include a change in vaginal mucus and the position of your cervix, as well as a measurable rise in body temperature.

 But what if you aren't seeing these signs, and you're not sure if your body knows how to ovulate naturally?
 What can you do about it?
 I discuss all these strategies and more in my new book Period Repair Manual, but here are seven ways to get you started.

-1. Learn About The Benefits Of Your Natural Hormones To Know If Your Body Ovulates Naturally
+1. First, Learn About The Benefits Of Your Natural Hormones To Know If Your Body Ovulates Naturally

 A man can make a steady flow of testosterone, as long as he has testicles.
 It’s different for you and your ovaries.
 You can’t make a steady flow of estrogen and progesterone.
 Instead, you make waves of hormones both before and after you ovulate (release an egg).
 As you get ready to ovulate, you make estrogen, and that’s why you feel brighter and more confident in the middle part of your cycle.
 Then, shortly after you ovulate, you make progesterone which is a soothing, calming hormone.
 Make enough progesterone, and you won’t have as bad PMS.

-2. Choose A Form Of Non-Hormonal Birth Control
+2. Understand How Non-Hormonal Birth Control Affects Ovulation

 All methods of hormonal contraception (birth control pill, injection, implant, and Nuvaring) work the same way: They shut down ovulation, so they shut down your naturally occurring hormones.
 Of course, they replace your hormones with similar synthetic steroids, but in my professional opinion, that’s not good enough.
 Synthetic steroids like ethinylestradiol and levonorgestrel are not beneficial in the same way as real hormones.
 They have different actions.
 (For example, the pill’s progestin (levonorgestrel) causes hair loss, but real progesterone promotes hair growth!)